Sorry, you need to enable JavaScript to visit this website.

 All exhibits must be filed with OAH and served on the other party.

-You can file exhibits with OAH in person; by mail, email, or fax; or through the OAH E-Filing Portal.
+You can file exhibits with OAH in person; by mail or email; or through the OAH E-Filing Portal.
 Visit the Filings & Forms page for specific filing instructions.

 Each party must file and serve exhibits by the deadline given in the scheduling order to make sure both sides have opportunity to review all the documents and other items the other side intends to use to support their case.